TOP 10 TERRIBLE THINGS PEOPLE SAY AFTER MISCARRIAGE AND PREGNANCY LOSS

 #8 It happens all the time.
 At least it happened early.

-Yes, miscarriage is common - as many as 1 in 4 pregnancies end in miscarriage.
-Just because it's true, doesn't mean it's a good thing to say!
-Elderly deaths happen all the time too -- if a grandparent died, would you say that to their family?
+Yes, miscarriage and reproductive loss is common.
+As many as 1 in 4 pregnancies end in miscarriage, and that is just one type of reproductive loss.
+Elderly deaths happen often too.
+If a grandparent died, would you say this to their family?

 #7 It wasn’t meant to be.

 This is OK to say when someone doesn't land a job.
-This is not OK to say when a pregnancy is lost. #Dismissive.
+This is not OK to say when a pregnancy is lost, or an infertile couple can't conceive. #Dismissive.

 #6 You didn't want a baby anyway.
 Children are a lot of work.

-Wrong.
+Wrong!
 I was pregnant, and now I'm not.
-I am sad about it, so that means that I DID want a baby.
+Or I am infertile and heartbroken.
+I'm sad about it, so I did want a baby.
 You have people in your life who need your love and care.
 Do you wish that they weren't alive, just because they're a lot of work?

 #5 God wanted your child in heaven.
 Your child was too wonderful to be on earth with us.
 Your child is in a better place now.

-You would think that these sentences, which are all really saying the same thing, may bring peace to someone.
-But if you never got to meet your child or your sibling, would this comfort you?
+You would think that these sentences, which are all really saying the same thing, may bring peace to someone after pregnancy loss or infertility.
+But if you never got to meet your children, would this comfort you?

 #4 This is why people wait before they tell anyone they’re pregnant.

 Are you saying that they somehow jinxed their own pregnancy by telling people?
-Or does this mean that telling people about their miscarriage adds to their pain?
-The pain of pregnancy loss isn't necessarily made worse by sharing it with people.
-In fact, recognizing and acknowledging the grief of miscarriage is an important part of processing it.
-Most families worry that their miscarried baby will be forgotten, so talking about it is extremely important.
-Another way to memorialize is by wearing a Forget Me Not Pin, sending a Forget Me Not sympathy card, or sharing your story on social media with #ForgetMeNot2021.
+Or does this mean that sharing pregnancy loss or infertility news adds to the pain?
+This heartbreak isn't made worse by sharing.
+In fact, recognizing and acknowledging the grief of pregnancy loss and infertility is an important part of processing it.
+Most families worry that their miscarried or stillborn baby will be forgotten, so talking about it is extremely important.
+Another way to memorialize is by wearing a Forget Me Not Pin, sending a Forget Me Not sympathy card, or sharing your story on social media with #ForgetMeNot2022.